artainmo/total_perspective_vortex/README.md

 ### Data processing

 #### Preprocessing
+Parse the data.
+In this case for EEG use the specialized python library called [MNE](#MNE).<br>

 Visualize the data and remove features with no predictive power for the desired output.
-Basically do [general data preparation](https://github.com/artainmo/neural-networks/tree/main#data-preparation--visualization).<br>
+Basically do [general data preparation](https://github.com/artainmo/neural-networks/tree/main#data-preparation--visualization).

+Extract new features from the data.<br>
+For example in the case of EEGs use the power of the signal by frequency.<br>
-Filter the data using an algorithm like fourier transform or wavelet transform.
+Or use the [signal's spectrum](#Signal-spectrum) and find it using an algorithm like [fourier transform](#Fourier-transform) or [wavelet transform](#Wavelet-transform).

 ##### Signal spectrum